 How can you help reduce your sugar intake?

 Small lifestyle changes can help you to cut excess sugar from your diet.
-Some tips that the NHS recommend include:

-- Swap sugary snacks: Fill the biscuit gap with oatcakes or rice cakes.
+- Swap sugary snacks: fill the biscuit gap with oatcakes or rice cakes.

 - Eat fruit whole: Eating fruit instead of drinking it is more satisfying than fruit juice.